suryanshgitmenongit/Basic-Interpreted-Programming-Language-/README.md

 for let i = 0; i < 5; let i = i + 1 do
     let x = x + i
 ```

-## Built-in Functions

-Currently,  does not support user-defined functions.
-All operations are performed using the built-in operators and control structures.

 ## Error Handling